WestlyDust/ChoiceScript_Stats_Modifier/docs/index.rst

 ..  sidebar::

-    :ref:`Stat Chart <rest-statchart>` - Modify stats using an interface similar to the one in-game.
+	:ref:`Cheat Master <rest-cheatmaster>` - Modify stats using an interface similar to the one in-game in addition to numerical, boolean, and string stats.
+The most comprehensive stat modifier.

-    :ref:`Sheets <rest-cheatsheets>` - Modify stats using a spreadsheet-like interface.
+    :ref:`Sheets <rest-cheatsheets>` - Modify specific stat types using a spreadsheet-like interface.
+Offers limited stat modification.
         * :ref:`Numbers <rest-cheatsheets-n>` - Modify numerical stats.
         * :ref:`Booleans <rest-cheatsheets-b>` - Modify boolean stats.
         * :ref:`Strings <rest-cheatsheets-s>` - Modify string stats.

-    :ref:`Selectable <rest-selectable>` - Modify numerical, boolean, or string stats using a dropdown menu and spreadsheet-like interface.
+    :ref:`Stat Chart <rest-statchart>` - Modify stats using an stat view similar to the one in-game.
+Useful for complex games with a large number of stats.

 .. toctree::
    :maxdepth: 2